betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 like GitLab, Jenkins, Confluence, Kanban, WebEx, or even Email, it presented a massive coordination and management challenge.

-# Evolving Requiremens, Versions and Releases
+# Evolving Requiremens, Versions and Flight Rope Releases
 Throughout the early phases of development, NASA's expectations for what functions the GN&C system would perform, and therefore the AGC software, continued to evolve motivated by a desire to reduce weight, increase safety margins, improve mission